-When we think about submission guidelines, we often thing about those that authors should follow.
-The truth is that there are several different kinds of submission guidelines.
-Submission guidelines are extremely important for both authors and journals.
-They are a crucial part of the editorial process.
-And proper guidelines can help the initial stages of the publishing process run smoothly.
+Submissions guidelines are not just for authors.
+In fact, the truth is that there are several different types of submission guidelines.
+These are crucial for both authors and journals.
+On the one hand, they help authors to prepare submissions, but on the other, they help to do things like maintain submission integrity.
+They are an important part of the editorial process.
+And proper guidelines can facilitate the initial stages of the publishing process.
 If implemented properly (and followed), they will help you to avoid a series of time-consuming issues.
-They can also help by including checks to prevent problems like plagiarism.
+Not only that, but they can also help by including checks to prevent major compilations, like plagiarism.

-So, what are the different kinds of submission guidelines?
+So, what are they?
+What are the different kinds of submission guidelines?
+And what do manuscript submission deadlines really do?

-These guidelines are “for” authors, but help your editorial staff immensely.
-They aim to accomplish a few different things, but primarily, they give submitting authors a series of guidelines to follow that help them in the submission stage.
+Here are some examples of potential submission guideline expectations.
+These are ostensibly “for” authors, but help your editorial staff immensely.
+They accomplish a few different things, but, primarily, they give submitting authors clear guidelines to follow that will help them navigate the submission process.

-Generally, these guidelines for authors will list important details, such as:
+Generally, guidelines for authors will list important information, such as:

 - Expected materials (this can vary depending on the type of article);